 So, when great-grandma passed away, I was allowed to have anything I wanted in her apartment.
 And I chose her buttons.
 The buttons remind me of my childhood when I would sort the buttons and of the days I would spend with my grandma sorting out her junk drawers.

 It was a small memory that I could see every time I looked at my bookshelf, and it has very special meaning to me.

 My sister chose her desk.
-I, too, loved our grandma's hutch desk that was usually stuffed with papers overflowing from every place.
+I, too, loved our grandma’s hutch desk which was usually stuffed with papers overflowing from every place.
 About a decade after great-grandma had passed away, my sister let me have the desk.

 I love the old-fashioned bubbled glass and am so grateful to have a family heirloom to store my Waterford crystal.
 My mother, grandmother, and all of my aunts have Waterford crystal and it’s something that I wanted to collect as an adult as well.

 How do you decide what to keep from your parents?

 It has been five years since my father passed away, and eventually, I do plan on blogging about being an executor and how to organize an estate.
 It’s a weighty topic, one I will tackle eventually.

 Losing a parent is never easy.
 Any items that are left in your parents’ house not only have meaning because your parents used them, but they are from your childhood as well.
 So I’m not going to lie, I filled a 27-foot U-Haul full of stuff and brought it back to my house after my father passed away.

 And when you look at my basement, 90% of what you see came straight from my childhood home.